leremily/tutorials/README.md

 # tutorials
-A repo for working through tutorials for various libraries and frameworks
+A repo for working through tutorials for various libraries, frameworks, and courses